BRAIN-Lab-AI/LUCID-Enhanced-Deep-Learning-Solution-for-DDoS-Attack-Detection/README.md

 2. **Training Workflow:**
    - **Input:** The preprocessed .hdf5 files.
-   - **Data Loading:** The lucid_cnn_mod1.py script loads the data and performs the final float32 type casting and label reshaping.
+   - **Data Loading:** The lucid_cnn_*.py scripts loads the data and performs the final float32 type casting and label reshaping.
    - **Hyperparameter Search:** GridSearchCV is initialized with the LUCID++ architecture and a grid of 1920 parameter combinations.
    - **Training & Validation:** The script trains and validates 1,920 models (384 combinations x 5 folds) to find the single best set of hyperparameters.
    - **Final Fit:** GridSearchCV automatically re-trains a final "champion" model on the combined training and validation data using the best parameters.